14 Combined Loads

 \[ \sigma_x=-\frac{M_z y}{I_z}+\frac{M_y z}{I_y} \]

 When the cross-sectional axes are not y and z, we apply the same general form of the above bending stress equation.
-However, for a different set of axes, not only do we need to change the bending moment and moment of inertia axes in the equation, we need to reconsider the signs.
+However, for a different set of axes, not only do we need to change the bending moment and moment of inertia axes in the equation, we also need to reconsider the signs in front of each term.
 In any given bending load situation, the bending moments are the moments around the centroidal axes of the cross-section (V and H) and the resulting normal stress is in the longitudinal direction (L).

-We can then re-phrase the bending stress equation as:
+We can then re-frame the bending stress equation in a generalized form:

 where